 Hydration to Beat Fatigue

 It is important to drink plenty of water and other fluids during and after illness.
 Dehydration can lead to fatigue, weakness, light-headedness and nausea.
 You may lose fluids due to a loss of appetite or through diarrhea and vomiting.
-The American Cancer Society advises that most healthy people need about 2.7 to 3.7 liters of water every day; this amount can also come from foods that contain water such as fresh fruit.
+The American Cancer Society advises that most healthy people need about 12 to 16 cups of water every day; this amount can also come from foods that contain water such as fresh fruit and vegetables.

 - Cleveland Clinic: Eating Well After a Stroke